karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

   - The function also has the following features already built-in:
     - ``Dependency Injection``
     - ``Logging``
-  - I have also included an ``Azure Pipelines`` YAML file and a ``GitHub Action`` that allow us to deploy the function.
+  - I have also included an ``Azure Pipelines`` YAML file and a ``GitHub Action`` YAML file to deploy the function into Azure Functions, thereby when you create a new solution using the template a ready-to-go deployment pipeline will be created.

-  >If you want to take a look at the source code, click [HERE](https://github.com/karlospn/pack-dotnet-templates-example/tree/main/src/AzureFunctionTimerProjectTemplate)
+  >If you want to take a look at the function source code, click [HERE](https://github.com/karlospn/pack-dotnet-templates-example/tree/main/src/AzureFunctionTimerProjectTemplate)

----

-In the following sections I will be converting these 3 apps into templates, package them in a  NuGet file named ``MyTechRamblings.Templates`` and showing you how to use them within Visual Studio.

-## 2. Convert the NET 5 Web Api into a template
+# 2. Convert the NET 5 Web Api into a template

-### 2.1. **Create the template.json file**
+## 2.1. **Create the template.json file**

-The first step will be to create the ``template.json`` file, but before start building it you need to know what you want to parameterize in the template.
+The first step is to create the ``template.json`` file, but before start building it you need to know what you want to parameterize in the template.

-After taking a look at the different features I have built on the api, I have come with a list of features that I want to parameterize:
+After taking a look at the different features I have built on the api, I have come with a list of features that I want to parameterize.

 | Parameter             | Description                                                                                                                                                                                                                                                                                                | Default value           |
 |-----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------|